MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 Having a full-time member focused on business development is something most early-stage development shops do not have.
 For us, it has allowed us to build a consistent image on the social networks, a blog, a good ranking on the search engines and a frequent offline presence (organizing <a href="http://www.startupgrind.cat" title="Startup Grind Barcelona website" target="_blank">Startup Grind Barcelona</a>, building the <a href="http://marsbased.com/blog/2013/11/07/start-up-circle-barcelona/" title="Blog post about Startup Circle" target="_blank">Startup Circle</a> community and attending an average of two events per week).

-<strong>Lesson learned</strong>: Sales are a service company’s fuel.
+<strong>Lesson learnt</strong>: Sales are a service company’s fuel.
 Invest big time in this.

 ###Estimates, guesstimates and project planning###

-Throughout this first year we have learned the cultural difference of working with Spanish clients and clients from outside of Spain.
+Throughout this first year, we have learnt the cultural difference of working with Spanish clients and clients from outside of Spain.

 Spanish clients prefer to work on a closed estimate of time and budget.
 A rather exhaustive document justifying how long will it take us to complete the project and a guesstimate in price.

-Truth is, project plannings change following users’ or investors’ opinions & needs, so this method is only fit for projects with a very clear and fixed scope.
+The truth is, project plannings change following users’ or investors’ opinions & needs, so this method is only fit for projects with a very clear and fixed scope.

 On the other hand, our clients from abroad prefer to work on a more agile way: we fix a price per hour and a number of hours per week and we start working.
 The project roadmap is built and rearranged every now and then during the length of the project, making it less of a hassle to change a functionality for another that was not in the original planning, thus allowing developers to focus on developing rather than doing estimates.

-<strong>Lessons learned</strong>: So far, we have learned to work using both methodologies, but we don’t have a dog in the fight.
+<strong>Lessons learnt</strong>: So far, we have learnt to work using both methodologies, but we don’t have a dog in the fight.

 ###What has helped us getting clients###